 LED Lighting Design Essentials

-- To understand the essential lighting core principals and design considerations including scale, maintenance, aesthetic and light level targets based on function/space requirements
+1. Understand the essential lighting core principals of design including scale, maintenance, aesthetic and light level targets based on function/space requirements.

-- To comprehend specification considerations including quality of light, distribution, module versus "retrofit".
-Understand why LEDs are not created equal despite equal CCT or CRI
+2. Comprehend specification considerations including quality of light, distribution, module versus “retrofit”.
+Understand why LEDs are not created equal despite equal CCT or CRI.

-- To comprehend dimming considerations and Integration with various control systems.
-To understand the varying load types available and driver options for optimal dimming performance
+3. Comprehend dimming considerations and Integration with various control systems.
+To understand the varying load types available and driver options for optimal dimming performance.

-- To assimilate future proofing strategies for integration into current design practice and be cognizant of emerging lamp technologies for future lighting design
+4. Assimilate future proofing strategies for integration into current design practice and be cognizant of emerging lamp technologies for future lighting design.

 Ms. Pierce’s fine arts education, complemented with an M.A. in Architectural Lighting Design, has cultivated a unique perspective of the built environment.
 Her distinct design visualization has led to an impressive portfolio.
-Recently completed projects include Galerie Perrotin, Christie’s Rockefeller Center Boardroom and West Galleries, Unilever’s Upfield US Corporate Office, several Glossier pop-up locations and the High Museum of Art Renovation and Daylight Intervention within the Stent Building.
+Recently completed projects include private residential art collections, Galerie Perrotin, Christie’s Rockefeller Center Boardroom and West Galleries, Unilever’s Upfield Corporate Office, multiple Glossier pop-up locations and the High Museum of Art Renovation and Daylight Intervention within the Stent Building.

-Eileen was a contributing team member for the IESNA Recommended Practices RP-30 for Museum Lighting.
-She is a member of the Designer’s Lighting Forum NY, IESNY and The Architectural League of NY.
+Eileen was a contributing team member for the IESNA Recommended Practices RP-30 for Museum and Gallery Lighting.
+She is a member of the Designer’s Lighting Forum NY, IESNYC and The Architectural League of NY.